hvasbath/beat/docs/installation.rst

 GPU setup DEPRECATED
 ####################
-Only for Theano version < 0.9.
+Only for Pytensor version < 0.9.
 For NVIDIA graphics cards there is the CUDA package that needs to be installed.::

     sudo apt-get install nvidia-current